 It is a life of faith in the finished work of Christ that pleases God!

-Without a living and dynamic faith, you cannot appropriate, possess or enjoy in this world all your inheritances or blessings in Christ (Rom.
+Without a living and dynamic faith, you cannot appropriate, possess or enjoy in this world all your inheritance or blessing in Christ (Rom.
 5:2).
 It is therefore very crucial for you as a believer to understand what true, living and dynamic biblical faith is and how it works.

-Contrary to the popular but false and unscriptural teachings about faith in the Church today, faith is not seeing what is not real, it is not speaking what is not true, and it is not seeking to have, claim or possess what does not exist.
+Contrary to the popular but false and unscriptural teachings about faith in the Church today, faith is not seeing what is not real, it is not speaking what is not true, and it is not seeking, claim or possess what does not exist.

-True faith is not seeking or striving to motivate, compel, manipulate, persuade or impress God by your protracted fasting and prayer, good works or performance to promise you what He has not promised before in His Word, or to give you what He has not given before in Christ, or to do for you what He has not done before through Christ Jesus.
+True faith is not seeking or striving to motivate, compel, manipulate, persuade or impress God by your protracted fasting and prayer, good works or performance to promise you what He has not promised you before in His Word, or to give you what He has not given you before in Christ, or to do for you what He has not done for you before in and through Christ Jesus.

-Rather, true, living and dynamic biblical faith is simply believing, confessing and acting upon what God has already promised to do, or what God has already said about you or your situation in His Word.
-It is appropriating, receiving, and possessing what God has already given to you in Christ and done for you through Christ.
+Rather, true, living and dynamic biblical faith is simply appropriating, receiving, and possessing what God has already given to you in Christ and done for you through Christ.

-True faith is not trying to move God to say, to do, or to give something new, but it is you moving to say what God has already said about you and your situation and to take and receive what God has already given to you in Christ and done for you through Christ.
+True faith is not striving or seeking to move God by any means; rather, it is you moving to say what God has already said about you and your situation, and to receive what God has already given to you in Christ and done for you through Christ.

-True faith is not laboring through fasting, corporate prayer, prayer of agreement, tithing, offering or sowing all kinds of “prophetic seeds” to appease God as though He is angry, or to motivate God as though He is slothful or reluctant to save, heal, deliver and bless His children, or to perform miracles, or to send us revival.
+True faith is not laboring through fasting, corporate prayer, prayer of agreement, tithing, offering or sowing all kinds of “prophetic seeds” to appease God as though He is angry, or to motivate God as though He is slothful or reluctant to save, heal, deliver and bless His children, or to perform miracles.

 True and biblical faith is not trying to motivate or persuade God to respond promptly and positively to you by any good works.
-But, it is you responding promptly and positively to God and what He has already said, given, and done for you in Christ and through Christ.
+Rather, it is you responding promptly and positively to God – to what God has already said, given, and done for you in Christ and through Christ.